-The subject of more than three decades of research, the RAS gene family are the most frequently mutated oncogenes in human cancers. ^{2,3} Within this family, KRAS is the most prevalent variant and is particularly common in solid tumors.
-3 A specific mutation known as KRAS^{G12C} accounts for approximately 13 percent of non-small cell lung cancers, three to five percent of colorectal cancers and one to two percent of numerous other solid tumors.
-4 Approximately 30,000 patients are diagnosed each year in the United States with KRAS^{G12C} driven cancers.
-5 Amgen is exploring the potential of KRAS^{G12C} inhibition across a broad variety of tumor types.
+The subject of more than three decades of research, the RAS gene family are the most frequently mutated oncogenes in human cancers.^{1,2} Within this family, KRAS is the most prevalent variant and is particularly common in solid tumors.2 A specific mutation known as KRAS G12C accounts for approximately 13% of non-small cell lung cancers, 3-5% of colorectal cancers and one to two percent of numerous other solid tumors.3 Approximately 30,000 patients are diagnosed each year in the United States with KRAS G12C-driven cancers.4 KRAS^{G12C} has been considered "undruggable" due to a lack of traditional small molecule binding pockets on the protein.
+Amgen is exploring the potential of KRAS^{G12C} inhibition across a broad variety of tumor types.